chenc10/APF_Release/README.md

 To stop training, run `bash clear.sh <trial-no>` (to stop one particular trial) or `pkill python2` (to stop all the trials).

+The first time you run this program, it would take some time to download the CIFAR-10 and MNIST dataset.

 Env: torch.__version__ 1.0.0, torchvision.__version__ 0.2.2

 ## File Description